peter00123/git-automation/README.md

 # Python Batch Git Project

+##This project can be used to create git-hub activity in a single click.

 This project consists of a Python script that retrieves the current date and time and saves it to a text file.
 It also includes batch files to run the script and to add the project to a GitHub repository.

 ## Project Structure